chanzuckerberg/pyrepl/README.md

 * Happy path known to work on Linux and Windows (if you can get mmap-io to build).
 On Windows, you may find [Windows Build Tools](https://www.npmjs.com/package/windows-build-tools) useful.
 * Untested on macOS.
+* The `electron` and `electron-rebuild` devDependencies are only required for the electron demos.